insolar/docs/docs/source/requester.rst

      PublicKey       string       `json:"publicKey"`
    }

-   type paramsWithReference struct {
+   // The transfer request has a reference in params. type paramsWithReference struct {
      params
      Reference       string  `json:"reference"`
    }

-   // The member.create request has no parameters,
+   // The member.create request has no callParams,
-   // so it's an empty structure: type memberCreateCallParams struct {}
+   // so here goes an empty structure. type memberCreateCallParams struct {}

    // The transfer request sends an amount of funds to
-   // the member identified by a reference: type transferCallParams struct {
+   // a member identified by a reference. type transferCallParams struct {
      Amount            string    `json:"amount"`
      ToMemberReference string    `json:"toMemberReference"`
    }

-Now that the requester knows which information and contract requests it is supposed to send, create the following functions:
+Now that the requester has all the requests structures it is supposed to use, the next step is to create the following functions:

 #.
-Seed getter for the information request.
+A seed getter to retrieve a new seed for each contract request.
 #.
-Sender for contract requests.
+A sender function that signs and sends contract requests.

 .. _create_seed_getter: